rsms/inter/CONTRIBUTING.md

 ## FAQ

-> Do I need Glyphs or RoboFont to build font files?
+> Do I need Glyphs to build font files?

 No, you don't.
 To build font files, all you need is Python.
 To edit the font files, you need something that can edit .glyphs or UFO files.